noec764/erpnext/docs/dooks/projects/tasks.md

 # Tasks

 Project is divided into Tasks.
-In Dooks, you can also create a Task independently.
+In Dokie, you can also create a Task independently.

 <img class="screenshot" alt="Task" src="./assets/task.png">